+Transportation: Buyer will be responsible for all permits (including any required import permits), transportation contracting and transportation costs after the Point of Sale and to the Facility.
+Buyer will arrange for Seller to have primary firm receipt point and pipeline capacity rights at TGP Zone O locations designated by buyer prior to the execution of the FSA.
+Buyer may request primary firm capacity for up to 50% of the Daily Swing Volume (as defined herein in the definition of Qd in the “Price” Section) to be located at points north of the TGP’s Aqua Dulce Compressor Station.

-Transportation: Seller will contract for and manage all transportation and will dispatch, schedule, and manage transportation capacity needed by Seller to deliver gas to the Point of Sale.
+Seller will contract for and manage all transportation and will dispatch, schedule, and manage transportation capacity needed by Seller to deliver gas into TGP and/or the Point of Sale.
 Seller will be responsible for securing and maintaining any permits required in order to deliver gas to the Point of Sale.
-Buyer will be responsible for all permits (including any required import permits), transportation contracting and transportation costs after the Point of Sale and to the Facility.

-At Buyer’s option, Seller will, on terms and conditions to be agreed between the parties, manage Buyer’s transportation from the Point of Sale to Buyer’s Facility.
+At Buyer’s option, Seller will, on mutually acceptable terms and conditions to be agreed between the parties, manage Buyer’s transportation from the Point of Sale to the U.S.-side of the U.S.-Mexico border.

 Price: The Buyer shall pay the Seller as follows (the “Gas Price”):